sleede/fab-manager/doc/production_readme.md

 ## Easy upgrade

 Starting with Fab-manager v4.5.0, you can upgrade Fab-manager in one single easy command, that automates the procedure below.
-To upgrade with ease, using this command, read the GitHub release notes of all versions between your current version and the target version.
+To upgrade with ease, using this command, read the GitHub release notes of all versions between your current version, and the target version.

 **You MUST append all the arguments** of the easy upgrade commands, for **each version**, to the command you run.

-Eg.
+E.g.
 If you upgrade from 1.2.3 to 1.2.5, with the following release notes:
 ```markdown
 ## 1.2.4